- Find a Trail

-Stretching nearly 41 miles northwest from the University of Southern Mississippi in Hattiesburg to small-town Prentiss, Longleaf Trace traverses...
+Stretching over 42 miles northwest from near the University of Southern Mississippi in Hattiesburg to small-town Prentiss, Longleaf Trace traverses...

 On the southern end of Mobile, a short paved trail runs from Doyle Park, along the edge of the city's airport, to the waterfront.
 The park makes a...